Submit Article

 Summary

-This decision concerns the proper basis of costs after the High Court dismissed the plaintiffs’ claims against two defendants (Lim Poh Quee and Haixia Crystal Development Pte Ltd) in an earlier judgment.
-After that dismissal, the defendants informed the court that they had served an offer to settle (“OTS”) before trial, which the plaintiffs did not accept.
-The court therefore addressed whether the defendants were entitled to indemnity costs from the date of the OTS under O 22A r 9(3) of the Rules of Court (2014 Rev Ed).
+This case concerns a dispute over costs following the dismissal of the plaintiffs' claims against the second and fourth defendants.
+After the court dismissed the plaintiffs' claims, the defendants informed the court that they had made an offer to settle ("OTS") prior to trial, which the plaintiffs had not accepted.
+The key issue was whether the defendants were entitled to costs on an indemnity basis from the date of the OTS, pursuant to Order 22A Rule 9(3) of the Rules of Court.

 What Were the Facts of This Case?

-After the merits judgment was released, the defendants’ counsel wrote to the court to clarify that an OTS had been served on the plaintiffs before the commencement of the trial.
-The OTS was dated 21 March 2023 and was served on the plaintiffs’ solicitors on that date.
-The defendants sought clarification on the costs consequences of the OTS, specifically whether the costs awarded to them should be on the standard basis or the indemnity basis.
+After the release of the judgment, the defendants' counsel informed the court that the defendants had made an OTS to the plaintiffs before the commencement of the trial, which the plaintiffs had not accepted.
+The defendants now sought to clarify whether the costs awarded to them should be on the standard basis or the indemnity basis.

 How Did the Court Analyse the Issues?